Bridges of Drogheda: (Hugh) de Lacy Bridge

 The de Lacy Bridge is one of two pedestrian bridges in Drogheda.
 It was part of phase one of the Scotch Hall development on the south side of the river.
 There is a plaque on the bridge indicating it was unveiled on 10 November 2005 by Tommy Murphy, the then mayor of Drogheda.

 St. Mary's Bridge

 St. Mary's Bridge is the main bridge to the centre of Drogheda.
 It was, for hundreds of years, the site of the only bridge at Drogheda.
 It is at the meeting of the two major south side roads the N51 and the Marsh Road.
 The bridge was reconstructed in precast prestressed concrete by the Office of Public Works in 1983, replacing a masonry two-arch structure designed by John Neville, County surveyor for Co.
 Louth, which was built between 1863 and 1868.

 Haymarket Bridge

 This bridge is also a major bridge in Drogheda.
-It is flanked by a McDonald's restaurant, Xtra-vision store and a health centre on the south side.
+It is flanked by a McDonald's restaurant and a health centre on the south side.
 On the north side: Haymarket car park and a block of apartments.
+As of 2023, it received an upgrade to accommodate the new and upcoming Westgate Vision.